Updated: Jul 28, 2022

 Going for a vegan option is an ethically and environmentally friendly alternative to genuine leather.
 Synthetic leather has only a third of the environmental impact of cow leather!
 Not only that, the report Pulse of the Fashion Industry published by the Copenhagen Fashion Summit in 2017 has found cow leather to have the highest environmental impact of all material groups.
 Therefore, it is prudent to stop using genuine leather and shift to vegan options instead.

 Image from the Pulse of the Fashion Industry report

 As we mentioned, ‘vegan’ leather only means animal- or cruelty-free leather.
 There are still big differences in environmental impact.
 We have split the most common leather alternatives in three categories and ranked them from high-impact to low-impact.

 “PVC is the single most environmentally damaging of all plastics.” – Greenpeace

 PVC - The most polluting option is PVC.
 This material contains many harmful chemicals and is petrochemical based; a non-renewable resource.
 During the production process, dioxins are released which are toxic to humans and animals.
 Dioxins remain in the environment long after PVC is manufactured.
 Through its entire lifespan PVC releases toxic fumes (including dioxins), exposing its user to potential health risk.
 When PVC ends up in a landfill it does not decompose like genuine leather and can release dangerous chemicals into the water and soil.
 Burning it is also not a good option, as it then releases even more toxins.
 All in all, not a sustainable option!
-Luckily, PVC is being faced out or even banned by many brands.
+Luckily, PVC is being phased out or even banned by many brands.